 SaaS CEOs and founders are realizing that scaling up is about more than building the right product and go-to-market strategies.
-There’s a whole piece of work to be done around how your SaaS business handles the complexities of localizing checkouts, managing payments, billing different types of customers, and remaining compliant with global regulations as your business grows across different markets and geographies.
+There’s a whole strategy needed to steer how your SaaS business handles the operational complexities that surface as your sales grow in different markets: localizing checkouts, managing payments, billing different types of customers and remaining compliant with global regulations.

 Not the sexiest of problems to solve, sure, but getting this wrong can cost you painful amounts of MRR from new and existing customers.
 Failed payments, involuntary churn, and sales tax evasion are just some of the revenue leaks your SaaS business will face with the wrong (or no) revenue delivery strategy.

 Hang on, what’s a revenue delivery strategy? 👀

 A revenue delivery strategy is a plan that specifies how a company will manage the systems, processes, and teams – also known as the revenue infrastructure – responsible for optimizing acquisition, retention, and expansion to exceed growth objectives.

 Today, this infrastructure typically consists of a chaotic and fragile ensemble of tools and platforms that have been integrated one by one, without an overarching strategy.

 Managing this complex set of tools – including payment gateways, subscription platforms, and tax platforms – is a huge resource drain that nobody wants to touch and you’re constantly having to firefight to maintain it.